lynnlangit/Hello-AWS-Data-Services/Readme.md

 ## AWS Machine Learning

-Includes information about using machine learning servers and services, including the following:
+Includes information about using machine learning servers and cloud services, including the following:
-  - AWS Machine Learning AMI for EC2
+  - AWS EC2 custom AMI for Machine Learning
   - AWS SageMaker
-  - MxNet on Databricks using AWS
+  - Databricks (Managed Spark) on AWS showing ML MxNet
-  - AWS EMR with Spark ML
+  - AWS EMR Spark with SparkML

 NOTES on the examples:
    - All are set to run in the 'us-east-1' AWS region.